Iceland: Sport

 Iceland is also one of the leading countries in ocean rowing.
-Icelandic explorer and endurance athlete Fiann Paulholds the highest number of performance-based Guinness World Records within a single athletic discipline.
+Icelandic explorer and endurance athlete Fiann Paul holds the highest number of performance-based Guinness World Records within a single athletic discipline.
 As of 2020, he is the first and only person to achieve the Ocean Explorers Grand Slam (performing open-water crossings on each of the five oceans using human-powered vessels) and has claimed overall speed Guinness World Records for the fastest rowing of all four oceans (Atlantic, Indian, Pacific, and the Arctic) in a human-powered row boat.
-He had achieved a total of 41, including 33 performance based Guinness World Records by 2020.
+He had achieved 41 records, including 33 performance based Guinness World Records by 2020.

 Swimming is popular in Iceland.
 Geothermally heated outdoor pools are widespread, and swimming courses are a mandatory part of the national curriculum.
 Horseback riding, which was historically the most prevalent form of transportation on the island, remains a common pursuit for many Icelanders.
 The oldest sports association in Iceland is the Reykjavík Shooting Association, founded in 1867.
-Rifle shooting became very popular in the 19th century with the encouragement of politicians and nationalists who were pushing for Icelandic independence.
-To this day, it remains a significant pastime.
+Rifle shooting became very popular in the 19th century with the encouragement of politicians and nationalists who pushed for Icelandic independence.
+Even now, it remains a significant pastime.

-Iceland has also produced many chess masters and hosted the historic World Chess Championship 1972 in Reykjavík during the height of the Cold War.
-As of 2008, there have been nine Icelandic chess grandmasters, a considerable number given the small size of the population.
+Iceland has produced many chess masters and hosted the historic World Chess Championship 1972 in Reykjavík during the height of the Cold War.
+As of 2008, there have been nine Icelandic chess grandmasters, a considerable number related to the small size of the population of the country.
 Bridge is also popular, with Iceland participating in several international tournaments.
-Iceland won the world bridge championship (the Bermuda Bowl) in Yokohama, Japan, in 1991 and took second place (with Sweden) in Hamilton, Bermuda, in 1950.
+Iceland won the world bridge championship (the Bermuda Bowl) in Yokohama, Japan in 1991 and came in second place (with Sweden) in Hamilton, Bermuda, in 1950.